Tonyaradzwa/tonyaradzwa.github.io/README.md

 ## Methods

 As we mentioned earlier, we use the [dataset](https://github.com/deepmind/mathematics_dataset) containing millions of problem solution pairs for different math modules.
 We are using the `tensorflow` library for our NN models in addition to `scikit` for some helpful methods during training.
-We trained our model on one simple module (Arithmetic).
+We trained our model on one simple module, Arithmetic, containing multiple operations (addition, subtraction, division, multiplication) as well as parentheses.
 Our model is a seq2seq neural network that is composed of the following layers

 `Embedding -> Encoder LSTM -> RepeatVector -> Decoder LSTM -> Fully Connected -> Softmax`